Debbie Miller

 “Art is the mirror…in which we can see our true collective face.
 We must honor its sacred function.” – Alice Walker

 While I believe that art is a source of joy and beauty and delight, I also recognize it as a sacred storyteller that can help us heal and grow as individuals and communities.
 My daily painting practice invites me to enter into a larger story of the triumph of creativity over nothingness and connection over isolation.
-When I share my artwork with others, I become part of a grand act of dissidence -- releasing hope and possibility into a world that is often fueled by polarity and despair.
+When I share my artwork with others, I become part of a grand act of dissidence -- releasing hope and possibility into a world that is often fueled by polarity and scacity.

 “The process of blooming is as valuable as the flower it produces.” -- Aundi Kolber